 - Identify brand advocates and promoters who are likely to recommend you to others

 Whether you’re simply offering financial advice or partnering with company executives to set up workshops, lunch-and-learn sessions, or seminars, financial wellness is a great platform for retaining current clients and acquiring new ones.
 As you get involved, don’t forget to hand out your brochures, contact information, application details, and other promotional materials.

 Online reviews can make or break your bank.
 In the age of Yelp and Google reviews, what customers say online can impact search engine performance, shape your bank’s brand reputation, and affect your ability to keep and retain customers.

 This makes it critical for your bank to manage and respond to online reviews.
-As part of your bank customer retention strategy, have a system in place for tuning into banking review sites and engage with customers who leave unsolicited feedback.
+As part of your bank customer retention strategy, have a system in place for tuning into banking review sites and engaging with customers who leave unsolicited feedback.
 Learning how to respond to negative reviews as well as positive feedback demonstrates to existing customers (outside of the actual reviewer) that you care and are listening to what they have to say.

 Your organization can also harness reviews by sharing them on social media, incorporating them into your company website, and celebrating the customers who consider themselves your brand’s biggest fans.
 This helps you build powerful social proof that will inspire shopper confidence and foster customer loyalty to your business.

 Focus on Delivering Superior Customer Experiences